 It’s that time of year that brings out a mix of the true romantics, the annual big-gesture-makers and the anti-Valentines.

 V-day and it’s magnification of coupledom can be a sad and lonely time for those recently broken up; if you need to take time out to cry and grieve your lost relationship then do it.
 Like any day where feelings of loss might be amplified, be kind to yourself.
 Keep your perspective, and remind yourself that you won’t be grieving forever.
 But you can also use this day of love as a way to help yourself.
 As with everything I’ve learned about life since divorce, it’s all about how you look at.
-Instead of seeing Valentine’s day as the enemy, allow it to brings you face to face with your heartache and use the opportunity to reflect and move your healing on a little further.
+Instead of seeing Valentine’s day as the enemy, allow it to bring you face to face with your heartache and use the opportunity to reflect and move your healing on a little further.

 Here’s how to use Valentine’s day as a gift to yourself.